-Facebook is the classic social media site that it feels like everyone still uses, so it’s important to maintain an active page if you’re looking to drive traffic.
+Facebook is the classic social media site.
+So it’s important to maintain an active page if you’re looking to drive traffic.

-Facebook is great because unlike other social media sites, they’ve got their own native scheduler you can use to get ahead.
+Facebook is great because, unlike other social media sites, it’s got its own native scheduler you can use to get ahead.
 You can even schedule posts a month in advance so you can set it and forget it.

 How course creators can use Facebook’s scheduler

 Dedicate a day of you week or the beginning of the month to batching all of your Facebook posts.
-I use the native scheduler on Facebook and copy and paste every status we post into a Google Doc so we can recycle evergreen posts in the future.
+Use the native scheduler on Facebook and copy and paste every status into a Google Doc so you can recycle evergreen posts in the future.

 How course creators can use Hootsuite